addu390/addu390.github.io/_notes/2024-05-03-amazon-prime-pause-and-shop.md

 <hr class="hr">

 <p>Please note that the information provided in this document represents a Proof of Concept (POC) for an innovative idea being explored.
 It's important to note that this document and its contents are not affiliated with Amazon in any way.
-Your feedback is appreciated as we refine and iterate on this concept.</p>
+Your feedback is appreciated as I refine and iterate on this concept.</p>

 <br>